- CrashPlan for Small Business

 - Locate and select all of your media and configuration files.

 - Click Desktop to change the restore location to original location.

 For additional restore options, see Restoring From The CrashPlan app.

 Your download begins immediately.
 The Restore Status displays the status of your restored files.

 - (Optional) Refer to your specific media player's documentation for any necessary steps to import your restored media library.

 We typically recommend restoring your files to their original locations.
 However, if you recently replaced your computer, your new computer may have a different file structure than the computer where the files were originally backed up (for example, if you changed operating systems or your user name).
 In this case, you can restore to a specific folder and choose the location on your new computer that is equivalent to the original location.
-See Restoring From The CrashPlan app for more information on restoring to a specific folder.
+See Download files from the CrashPlan app for more information on restoring to a specific folder.

 Backup and restore information for a few popular media players is listed below.
 Refer to your specific media player's documentation for details about the types and locations of files to back up.